Moyo-Made/Modern-banking-app/README.md

 # Modern-banking-app
-A modern banking using React and TailwindCSS
+A modern banking using React and Tailwind